Han Guanghui: Club career

 Yanbian lost.
 At the end of the 2017 Chinese Super League season Yanbian were relegated, Han remained loyal and stayed with the club.

 On 26 February 2019, Yanbian was dissolved due to owing taxes and Han was allowed to join third tier club Zibo Cuju.
 The following season he would join second tier club Shaanxi Chang'an Athletic.
 After only one season Han moved to another second tier club Chengdu Rongcheng where he would establish himself as a regular within the team and aid them to promotion at the end of the 2021 league campaign.

+On 9 November 2025, Han decided to retire from professional football after the 2025 season.

 Career statistics

 Statistics accurate as of match played 8 January 2023.